whusterj/alert-alert/README.md

 npm test
 ```

 This package uses Browserify, tape, PhantomJS, and tape-run for headless browser testing.
-Tests require devDependencies to be installed, so the `npm test` command will run `npm install --dev` before running tests.

-On Windows, we need to find and copy `phantomjs.exe` to `C:\Users\[UserName]\AppData\Roaming\npm`, [because of this old issue](https://github.com/joyent/node/issues/2318).
+If attempting to run these tests on Windows, we first need to find and copy `phantomjs.exe` (nested in `node_modules`) to `C:\Users\[UserName]\AppData\Roaming\npm`, [because of this old issue](https://github.com/joyent/node/issues/2318).
 I found the solution on [this mocha-phantomjs issue](https://github.com/nathanboktae/mocha-phantomjs/issues/61).

 ## Build